apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/third_party_stores.md

 This is the most common initial problem, as it happens by default.

-To fix, set `fs.s3a.endpoint` to the URL of the internal store
+To fix, set `fs.s3a.endpoint` to the URL of the internal store.

 ### `org.apache.hadoop.fs.s3a.UnknownStoreException: `s3a://nonexistent-bucket-example/':  Bucket does not exist`